MoonRainy21/coin-backend/docs/setup.md

 ### Authorization

-To authenticate a user, you should include api keys(in the form of kyoId+(extra string)) in the request headers and include the hashed api key within `secret/users.ts`.
+To authenticate a user, you should include x-api-keys(in the form of kyoId + hash(pwd)) in the request headers and include hash(x-api-key) within `secret/users.ts`.
-To authenticate a staff or administrator, you should include api keys(any form) in the request headers and include the hashed api key within `secret/staffs.ts` and `secret/admins.ts` respectively.
+To authenticate a staff or administrator, you should include x-api-keys(hash(pwd)) in the request headers and include hash(x-api-key) within `secret/staffs.ts` and `secret/admins.ts` respectively.
 See [`/src/middleware/auth.ts`](../src/middleware/auth.ts) for details.